ices-eg/wg_WGEEL/Misc/data_call_2022/readme.md

 * In the database there was a wron name for a series in sai_info (DE_Elbe_Eider should have been DE_Eide_Eider).
 This was changed in the database and also for the related group metrics the series was changed to DE_Eide_Eider.
 Accordingly, the spreadsheet, as provided by DE, was edited (i.e. the existing series info was changed accordingly and the existing group metrics was changed accordingly).

 ### to do
-* pre-filled series ending with "HIST" and related group metrics should be deleted.
+* DONE - pre-filled series ending with "HIST" and related group metrics should be deleted.
 It's not clear to the data provider how these are generated and if they are reliable.
 * integrate individual metrics, there was a bug...

 ### done